SageOx

 Build the habit

 The highest-value pattern: record a 2-minute Loom after every meaningful decision.

-Architecture call?
-Record it.
-Bug root-caused?
-Record the fix.
-PR feedback session?
-Record the walkthrough.
+Anyone on your team can upload recordings through the web — no CLI, no setup.
 Within a week, your Team Context has a searchable history of why things are the way they are — not buried in Slack threads, not lost in someone's head.

 What's next